Give Commands

 wej

-The adverb wej appears at the beginning of the sentence and makes the sentence a negative sentence meaning, not yet.
+The adverb wej appears at the beginning of the sentence, as most adverbs do, and also makes the sentence a negative sentence containing the meaning, not yet.
 It is not used with negative suffixes like, -be' and -Qo' and can be used with statements, questions, and commands.
 For instance:

 wej jagh wISuvpu'.
 We have not yet fought the enemy.